Meet our PoniesMeet our Ponies

 Yellow Dun Highland Pony

 Harry is a beautiful Yellow Dun Highland Pony.
 He is 14 hands high and was born in on 12th June 2005.
 He is a typical Highland and he does love his food, especially if it is green!
 Harry has competed to a high level in the past before he joined the herd in 2014.
 He has a very gentle nature and is well suited to his job equally at home with novice or experienced riders.
 Most of all he loves going on hacks and exploring.

 Mojo is our latest addition to Shiresmill.
 He was born in 2008 and is 12 hands high.
 Even though he appears grey, he is actually skewbald (this is much easier to spot during the summer!).
-In his last home was a well-loved, lead rein show pony.
+In his last home, he was a well-loved, lead rein show pony.
 He is settling in quickly, making friends with the other members of the herd.
 He is very friendly and often whinnies to say hi!